Vermont's first law governing motor vehicles was passed by the Legislature in 1894 and provided that:

 In 1987 the Legislature directed the Commissioner of Motor Vehicles to issue special number plates to former prisoners of war.

 In 1988 legislation was enacted that called for the replacement of any remaining old issue plates.
 All remaining old plates were replaced at no charge to the registrant.
 If the registrant wished to keep the same plate number and that plate number was not a special or low number plate, the applicant had to pay a $15.00 one time fee.
-This 18 month plate reissue project was implemented in January 1989.
+This 18-month plate reissue project was implemented in January 1989.

 In 1989, Legislation amended the number of special characters available on a license plate from 5 to 7.
 The Department used this opportunity to change the numbering series for regular issue license plates in order to expand the number of plates available for issuance.
 The Department began issuing 7 character special plates on January 1, 1990.
 The new plates used an AAA NNN (alpha/numeric) series for regular issue plates.
-The Department also took the opportunity, in December 1989, to suspend the issuance and begin the recall of special ("vanity") plates displaying the "&" and "#" characters which had previously been available.
+The Department also took the opportunity, in December 1989, to suspend the issuance and begin the recall of special ("vanity") plates displaying the "&" and "#" characters that had previously been available.
 This was in response to a mistaken identity case by the Vermont State Police due to the inability of the NCIC (National Crime Information Center) system to accept these plate characters.

 The 1989 legislative session also authorized the Commissioner of Motor Vehicles to issue special "Safety Organization" license plates.
-Safety organizations are defined as groups which provide police and fire protection, rescue squads, national guard, together with those organizations required to respond to public emergencies.
+Safety organizations are defined as groups that provide police and fire protection, rescue squads, national guard, together with those organizations required to respond to public emergencies.
 It also includes amateur radio operators licensed by the US Federal Communications Commission.

-The safety organization license plates are regular issue Vermont license plates with the "Vermont" and "Green Mountain State" legends, but an association logo or symbol has been added to the right center section of the license plate.
+The safety organization license plates are regular issue Vermont license plates with the "Vermont" and "Green Mountain State" legends, but an association logo or symbol has been added to the right-center section of the license plate.
 Amateur Radio Operator license plates are issued with the FCC Call Sign of the applicant as the registration number.

 The Department of Motor Vehicles currently issues 4 types of Safety Organization license plates, those being: 1) Vermont Amateur Radio Operators; 2) Vermont Firefighters; 3) Vermont National Guard, and: 4) Vermont Ambulance Association ("EMS").

 In 1987, the Legislature had authorized special plates for Ex-Prisoners of War.
-Special plates for Pearl Harbor survivors was authorized in 1991.
-The Ex-Prisoner of War and Pearl Harbor Survivor license plates are individually manufactured license plates made by using a silk screen painting process.
+Special plates for Pearl Harbor survivors were authorized in 1991.
+The Ex-Prisoner of War and Pearl Harbor Survivor license plates are individually manufactured license plates made by using a silkscreen printing process.
 The Ex-Pow license plates display "Ex-Prisoner of War" as a legend on the bottom of the plate instead of "Green Mountain State" and display a color insert of the Prisoner of War Medal in the center of the plate.
 The vehicle registration number includes a "POW" prefix.
 The Pearl Harbor Survivor license plates display "Pearl Harbor Survivor" as a bottom legend and display a color insert of the Pearl Harbor Survivors Association in the center of the plate.
 The vehicle registration number includes a "PHS" prefix.
 Further recognition of Vermont's veterans took place in 1996 with the authorization of a plate for Purple Heart Medal recipients.
 As of November 11, 1998, Vermont began issuing special Vermont Veterans license plates.

 The Department of Motor Vehicles has also had some experience developing and managing commemorative license plates.
-Commemorative license plates are not registration number plates, but are picture plates issued in a recognition of an anniversary.
+Commemorative license plates are not registration number plates but are picture plates issued in a recognition of an anniversary.
 These plates are issued to be mounted on the front of a motor vehicle covering the front license plate, which must remain on the vehicle.
 When commemorative plates are issued, they may be displayed only for a statutory period of time.
 As of the writing of this article, Vermont has had three commemorative plates:

 - Republic of Vermont 1777-1791 - These plates were issued in 1976 to Commemorate Vermont's bicentennial as an independent republic from 1777 to 1791.
 The plates were permitted to be displayed on motor vehicles until July 1, 1991.
 The Department sold these plates for $5.00 each.